It is confirmed! Dwayne Johnson is returning to the ‘Fast and Furious’ franchise

 Owing to tiffs with Diesel, Johnson had vowed not to return to the Fast and Furious franchise in 2021.
 However, conjectures began to gain momentum when he made a brief cameo in a mid-credit scene in the tenth instalment, which was released on 19 May 2023.

 Fast and Furious is undoubtedly one of the most successful movie series of all time.
-With 10 released films and two yet to arrive, it has grossed over USD 7 billion globally since its debut in 2001.
+With 10 released films and two yet to arrive, it has grossed over USD 7 billion (INR 5,76,24 crore approx.) globally since its debut in 2001.
 This makes it the fifth highest-grossing film franchise in the world.